Nail the Interview

 Revitalize

 Your interview is your chance to shine.
 Be confident but not arrogant.
 Talk about your triumphs, but inject a little bit of humble pie between the lines.
-Show them you are motivated and excited to be a part of a company such as they are; after all, they’re the ones who could potentially further your career, you SHOULD be motivated!
+Show them you’re motivated and excited to be part of a company like theirs; after all, they’re the ones who could potentially further your career, so you should be motivated!
 Sell yourself and your ideas to them and offer some personality into it – they’re not just hiring a resume, remember that!

 Review

-The moments after an interview can feel an awful lot like a relief!
+The moments after an interview can feel a great deal like a relief!
 Once you’ve got yourself home and had a chance to come down from the nerves, drop your interviewer a thank you email, letting them know you are grateful for the opportunity.
 This type of politeness can often really stand out from other candidates.
 They need to know you are willing and ready to go, as well as grateful for their time.
-Reiterate your interest in the role and let them know you are open to further dialogue if they need it.
-Above all?
-Good luck!
+Reiterate your interest in the role and let them know you are open to further discussion if needed.

 Follow Up after the Interview: Beyond 'Thank You'